 If you plan to hike during the weekend, you can start hiking and then establish your camp on Friday night.
 This will allow you to hike during the day on Saturday with less gear on you, and then return to your camping base and enjoy a good night sleep in your sleeping bag and tent.

 While backpacking, you carry everything you need in the backpack.
 So, it is advised that your backpacking gear will be lightweight as well as compact, to ensure easy and comfortable carry.
 If you backpack with friends, then you should also split the gear between everyone, thus making the burden easier for everyone.
 Correct camping trip planning will save you from a lot of headache.
-Now, let’s have a look at what you will really need for your backpacking adventure:
+Now, let’s have at the backpacking checklist for your next adventure:

 - Backpack: Whether you purchase or borrow a backpack, always try it on to see that it fits you and is comfortable.
 Load the backpack with items, until it weighs approximately 30 pounds.
 Then take it out on a test hike and see how it feels.
 For your first backpacking trip, the bag should be comfortable on the shoulders and the hips.
 I warmly recommend getting REEBOW GEAR Military Tactical Backpack, a number one backpack on Amazon.
 It can serve any backpacker for many years to come, thanks to its durable materials and smart design.